 Caught up in the turbulent changes, Lance Stucky encounters wonder, heartbreak, and trials when Luna gives him more than he asked for.
 Faced with orphaned pups and a troubled mate, he struggles to match reality with his long-held dream of happiness.
 Aided by his loving packmates, Lance accepts a challenging future he couldn’t have imagined.

-Return to the Gladstone saga with this tale of exciting action, heart-wrenching drama, humor, and passionate romance.
-Pick up your copy of DISCOVERY MOON!
+Return to the Gladstone saga with this tale of exciting action, heart-wrenching drama, humor, and passionate romance in DISCOVERY MOON!
 (Book 5 of the Gladstone Shifters series.
 Contains steamy M/M content.)

 See what readers are saying!

 “Another wonderful book from Mr. Elliott!
 Heart pounding action, steamy love scenes & characters that come alive.
 An exciting book from start to finish & an excellent addition to the Gladstone series.”
 Theresa, ARC reviewer

 “WOW!
 An action-packed book with multiple plotlines and even some things I didn’t know I needed from the story.
 Nicely done, and I can’t wait to read the next installment!”
 Kari, beta reader

 “Elliott skillfully pulls you into the story where you fall in love with the characters and experience the gamut of emotions from tears to laughter.
 Discovery Moon is thoroughly enjoyable and heartily recommended!”
 Michael, Goodreads reviewer

 “I’ve loved every one of the Gladstone books, and this one didn’t disappoint.
 The stories are like a visit with friends you can’t get enough of, full of action, conflict, and a happy ending.
 I hope Mr. Elliott continues because I’m hooked!”
 Judith, Amazon reviewer